samah-25/NSCLC-Osimertinib-Resistance-Analysis/README.md

 2.  **Immune Microenvironment Reprogramming:** Establishment of a pro-inflammatory state via `THBD` (+5.78) and `CASP1` (+4.60) upregulation, combined with loss of T-cell homeostatic signals `IL7` (-3.67).
 This is accompanied by a paradoxical upregulation of MHC-I components such as HLA-A (+3.49), suggesting altered antigen presentation despite T-cell suppression.

-3.  **Potential Clinical Relevance:** Downregulation of the "Dilated Cardiomyopathy" pathway, providing a transcriptomic signature that aligns with the known cardiac adverse events associated with Osimertinib.
+3.  **Potential Clinical Relevance:** `Downregulation of the 'Cardiac muscle contraction' pathway, marked by severe suppression of calcium handling genes CACNA2D1 (-5.16 log2FC, 36-fold decrease), CHRNA1 (-4.22), and CACNA1S (-3.22), indicates blocked cardiac contraction and provides a molecular basis for Osimertinib's cardiotoxicity.
-This model independently validates the KRT-driven immune dysfunction mechanism reported by Shi et al. 2025 [[PMID: 40796706](https://pubmed.ncbi.nlm.nih.gov/40796706/)] and extends it by linking resistance to a cardiotoxicity signature.
+This model independently supports the KRT-driven immune dysfunction mechanism reported by Shi et al. 2025 [[PMID: 40796706](https://pubmed.ncbi.nlm.nih.gov/40796706/)] and extends it by linking resistance to a cardiotoxicity signature.

 ## Project Overview
 This project investigates how Osimertinib affects gene expression in NSCLC using the PC9 cell line.